tomik-z-cech/PP1-Cibo-Fresco/README.md

 ## **4.3.
 Existing Features summary**
 - Users of this page are able to browse through restaurants food and drink menu, able to browse gallery of images.
 Users are also able find restaurants contact details or contact the restaurant directly via functional links.
 - Site responses to different view-port sizes.
-- Users are able to reserve a table with succes page.
+- Users are able to reserve a table with success page.

 [Back to Table of content](https://github.com/tomik-z-cech/PP1-Cibo-Fresco#2table-of-content)